rtibi/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     -   Windows Server 2016 Datacenter - Server Core

-8. Once the products are downloaded, you will receive a notification.
+8. Once the products are downloaded, you will receive a notification

     ![Screenshot of the Downloading product finished notification.](images/Setup/image23.png "Downloading product finished notification")